 It is important to make sure you have support in your IEP meeting; reports and observations from professionals, family, teachers and counselors all must be considered in any IEP or 504 plan.
 It is your right and obligation to be fully prepared for the meetings, and you may bring others to the meeting.

 On the sidebar of this blog there are many links to organizations that have in-depth articles and information on IEP, 504 and other service-related issues facing students with special needs.
-As a content specialist, I am uniquely qualified to help your child, be it simple tutoring to catch up, observing and assessing the educational environment in the classroom, communicating with your child’s teacher about an IEP or advocating for parents and students needing services.
+As an elementary school teacher I am uniquely qualified to help your child, be it simple tutoring to catch up, observing and assessing the educational environment in the classroom, communicating with your child’s teacher about an IEP or advocating for parents and students needing services.

 I offer a sliding scale of fees based on family income.
 Get in touch!